 It is absolutely necessary – in our opinion, of course – to carve out a day or even two to visit other interesting places near Venice.

-Like Villa Pisani in the commune of Stra, mentioned above city Treviso.
+Like Villa Pisani in the commune of Stra, mentioned above beautiful town Treviso.
 Or constantly – and unfairly – deprived of tourist attention Padua.

 In just 1.5 hours you will reach Ferrara in Emilia-Romagna.
 Whose main attraction is the perfectly preserved feudal castle of the Dukes d’Este.